Stephen Davies (philosopher): Work

 One of Davies's first journal publications was 'The Expression of Emotion in Music', published in Mind in 1980 (Vol. 89, pp. 67–86).
 In this article Davies first outlined his theory that music is expressive of emotions in virtue of resembling the way that emotions appear.
-This theory is similar to one outlined by Peter Kivy in his book The Corded Shell, also published in 1980.
+This literalist theory is similar to one outlined by Peter Kivy in his book The Corded Shell, also published in 1980.
 However, Davies developed his view independently as an undergraduate in the 1970s, and the theory was part of his PhD thesis awarded in 1976 from the University of London.
 In contrast to Kivy, Davies also places a greater emphasis on the resemblance between music and physical gesture, where Kivy tends to emphasize the resemblance to the expressive vocalisations.
-Davies was inspired when seeing an advertisement for Hush Puppies shoes, with the thought that we recognize sadness in the face of Basset hounds, despite knowing that they do not feel sad.
+Davies was inspired when seeing an advertisement for Hush Puppies shoes, with the thought that we recognize sadness in the face of Basset hounds, despite knowing that they do not necessarily feel sad.

 Davies also maintains a research interest in ethnomusicology, which he studied as an undergraduate, particularly the aesthetics of Balinese music.

 In 2009, Davies was elected a Fellow of the Royal Society of New Zealand.